 Kemi Anthony, Marketing Communication Manager at IKEA UK and IE, said, “2020 has been a strange year and as we’ve all slowly adapted to the new normal, a lot of people have found that their sleep has been affected.
 Stress and anxiety can have a really damaging effect on sleep, which in turn impacts our waking life too.
 A good night’s sleep sets us up for a great next day, and the new integrated campaign aims to help people find ways to prioritise sleep.
 There really is a lot of truth in the notion that a brilliant day starts the night before.”

-CREDITS.
-Advertising Agency: Mother, London, United Kingdom.
+FILM CREDITS.
+Brand: IKEA.
+Advertising Agency: Mother London.
 Executive Creative Directors: Ana Balarin, Hermeti Balarin.
 Creative Directors: Thom Whitaker, Danielle Outhwaite-Noel.
 Art Director: Anthony Montagne, Oli Rimoldi.
 Copywriter: Anthony Montagne, Oli Rimoldi.
 Production Assistant: Ellie Thornton.
 Account Director: Lou De Keyzer.
 Production Director: Giedre Minotaite.
 Strategy: Scarlett Spence, Imogen Carter.
 Production Company: Pulse.
 Director: Sam Pilling.
 Pulse Producer: Chris Harrison.
 Pulse DOP: Stephane Fontaine.
 Post: David Keegan, Nineteentwenty.
 Editing: Paul Hardcastle, Trim.
 Music: Witness The Fitness, Roots Manuva.
 Composer: Rodney Smith.
 Arranger: Rodney Smith.
 Music Consultant: Arnold Hattingh, Theodore.
 Sound: Sam Ashwell, 750mph.
 Voiceover: Per Mattson.